Flutter Dynamic Links: A Step-by-Step Guide to Replacing Firebase

 That’s all it takes.
 You’ve successfully implemented a powerful replacement for Firebase Dynamic Links in your Flutter app.
 By following these simple steps, you’ve added a lightweight SDK, initialized it, and set up a robust listener to handle all your deep linking needs.

 Your migration doesn’t have to be a roadblock.
-Get your free API key and start building with our Flutter SDK today.
+Create a Free Staging Account & Test the API today.

-For a deeper dive into the migration process, check out our complete Technical Guide: How to Replace Firebase Dynamic links with Tapp for iOS & Android.
+For a deeper dive into the architecture, check out my complete Technical Guide: How to Replace Firebase Dynamic links with Tapp for iOS & Android.